PlusToolkit/PlusBuild/Docs/BuildInstructionsWindows.md

 The build process is regularly tested and officially supported for 32-bit and 64-bit builds on Visual Studio 2013 and 2015.
-Support for Visual Studio 2010 is enabled only to support the StealthLink device.
-If you do not need this device, please move to a more recent version of Visual Studio (2015 recommended).

 Prerequisites
 =============